jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-clustering.markdown

 <img src="/assets/ml/med.png" style="border:none;width:60%">
 </div>

 K-median clustering is less vulnerable to outliners.
-The green outliner on the top right will be grouped into the green cluster in a 3-median cluster instead of having itself as a separate cluster in k-means.
+The green outliner on the top right will be grouped into the green cluster in a 3-median cluster instead of having itself as a separate cluster in K-means.

 Corresponding cost function: